maxammann/maplibre-architecture/Releasing-the-Mapbox-iOS-SDK.md

 ### Mapbox.com

-- Create a new issue in the [mapbox.com repo](https://github.com/mapbox/www2.mapbox.com/issues) to request that the version number in constants.js be updated to the new version number
+- Create a new issue in the [mapbox.com repo](https://github.com/mapbox/www2.mapbox.com/issues) to request that the version number in constants.js be updated to the new version number that was [chosen previously](https://github.com/mapbox/mapbox-gl-native/wiki/Releasing-the-Mapbox-iOS-SDK#version-the-packages)

 ## Pre-releases